CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 Functions can execute any data processing that is possible to perform with Postgres and PostGIS.
-They can return either spatial or non-spatial results (which are returned as GeoJSON or plain JSON).
+They can return either spatial or non-spatial results (as GeoJSON or plain JSON).
 They thus provide a powerful extension to the capabilities of the `pg_featureserv` API.

-Potential use include:
+Potential uses of functions include:

 * Query a spatial database table or view with custom SQL (which can include things such as special filters or aggregation)